• Home

 Productivity:

-I’m a checklist type of gal.
+I’m a checklist-type of gal.
 My morning and evening routine are pretty much daily habits, and I keep my planner updated daily.
 I can find myself basing my contentment on how well my day goes as planned.
-It’s that moment that I realize I may be making an idol out of my productivity.
+It was at that moment that I realized I may be making an idol out of my productivity.

 I read a little booklet called, How Can I Feel Productive as a Mom? by Esther Engelsma, where she shared about how to think of our work as believers.
 She reminded us in the quote below on what should be the result of our work, and it’s not just about getting things done: